 The results from model 1 and model 2 showed that GDP per capita has a non-significant impact on the efficiency of health systems.
 The results reveal that technical inefficiency (TIN) instead of technical efficiency (TE) according to the input-oriented approach is positively and significantly related to health expenditure as a percentage of government expenditure, in both models.
 In fact, if this spending increases by one point, the expected inefficiency instead of technical efficiency would increase by 26.9% in the case of Model 1 and by 1.7% in the case of Model 2, all else being equal.
 This can be explained by the fact that the augmentation of input resources (financed by public finance) is even accompanied by a misallocation (under or over-use of resources) and generates a corruption process.
-However, the government budget could be financed by public funding especially in middle income countries.
+However, the government budget could be financed by public and private providers, such as in some high income countries; or overall financed by public funding especially in middle income countries.
 Therefore, the contribution of this variable to efficiency should be taken with caution and it would be best to examine this relationship case-by-case.